 How to get a Beach Fire Permit?

-- No permits are issues from March 1st through October 31st due to Sea Turtle Nesting Season.
+- No permits are issued from March 1st through October 31st due to Sea Turtle Nesting Season.

 Burn Permits will be made available no earlier than NOON the DAY OF the permit and be open for purchase till 5 pm.
-You can now Purchase Burn Permits Online.
 How to purchase:

 - Create an Account or Login to your existing Account.

 - Go to Passes and Permits on RecDesk

 - Choose Category: Burn Permits to narrow down options